Sustainability Experience Center

 • Virtual Tour Video Modules

 Each video module offers a virtual tour of one of the unique elements of the SEC.
-Each tour is led by the SEC Interns and the Research Project Leader.
+Each tour is led by a former SEC Intern and a Research Project Leader.
 Click on a leaf in the image to access a video tour for that element.

 • Map.psu.edu Tours